Violence and Abuse in Rural America

 How does human trafficking affect rural communities?

 The Administration for Children & Families defines trafficking as the use of force, fraud, or coercion to provide labor or commercial sex.
 Additionally, inducing commercial sex with a minor is trafficking even absent force, fraud, or coercion.
-According to the DHS resource Human Trafficking 101, human traffickers exploit victims through promises of employment, a better life, manipulation, threats of violence, and imposed financial debt.
+According to the Department of Homeland Security (DHS) resource Human Trafficking 101, human traffickers exploit victims through promises of employment, a better life, manipulation, threats of violence, and imposed financial debt.

 The Health Partners on IPV + Exploitation, an initiative led by Futures Without Violence, works with community health centers to support survivors and those at risk of intimate partner violence, human trafficking, and exploitation, and to support prevention efforts.
 The Network is a National Training and Technical Assistance Partner (NTTAP) funded by HRSA's Bureau of Primary Health Care.

-For national data on human trafficking, see the Polaris Analysis of 2021 Data from the National Human Trafficking Hotline from the Polaris Project.
+For data on human trafficking, see the national and state statistics from National Human Trafficking Hotline.

 What are adverse childhood experiences (ACEs) and how might they affect the health of rural people?